eclipse-sprotty/sprotty-website/hugo/content/docs/sprotty-elk.md

 ## Transformation of an SModel to an ELK graph

-An ELK graph is comprised of ElkNodes, ElkEdges, ElkPorts, and ElkLabels.
-On the other hand, a SModel can be comprised of an arbitrary number of nodes, edges, ports, and labels subtypes.
+In order to perform the layout, Elk requires a specific graph structure comprised of ElkNodes, ElkEdges, ElkPorts, and ElkLabels.
+On the other hand, the SModel can be comprised of an arbitrary number of nodes, edges, ports, and labels subtypes which are not directly compatible with the format that Elk supports.

 The first thing we need to do is transform our SModel elements to ELK elements.
 This relies heavily on the `basic_type:sub_type` syntax.
 Only the basic type is considered when transforming SModel elements to their Elk counterpart.
 For example, an SModel node with the type `node:my_type` will be transformed into an ElkNode.
 Similarly, SModel elements of basic type `edge` will be transformed into an ElkEdge, `label` to ElkLabel, and `port` to ElkPort.